geoglows/training.geoglows.org/docs/social-impact.md

 **Use Cases:**

 ![Use Cases in Costa Rica and Ecuador](images/Use_Cases_CR_Ecuador.png)

-**Total Impact Index**

-The Total Impact Index is a composite index that shows the impact related to socio-hydrologic activities

 ## **Learning from Previous Experiences**
 We hope to develop an effective system of implementation of the Theory of Change in a more robust manner, taking advantage of the global model GEOGLOWS which is cost-effective compared to running a local model.